Ebazhanov/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 - [ ] Reconfigure the startup sequence so that the system starts again normally
 - [ ] Determine the cause and address the issue

+Idea behind the answer: let's go for a quick restart to see whether the problem fixes itself or not, then only try to determine the cause and address the issue.

 #### Q53.
 Which security tool can be doubled up to offer additional protection without being redundant?

 - [ ] account protection